Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

-\paragraph{Effect of how many images are cross-attended to.} In the interleaved image-text scenario, we ablate whether or not a text following an image should only be able to attend to the single most recent previous image, or to all the previous images (row \textbf{(viii)} of Table~\ref{tab:ablation-table}).
-We can see that the single image case leads to significantly better results ($8.2\%$ better in the overall score).
-One potential explanation is that when attending to all previous image, there is no explicit way of disambiguating between different images in the cross-attention inputs.
+\paragraph{Effect of how many images are cross-attended to.} In the interleaved image-text scenario, we ablate whether the model can only attend to the single most recent previous image, or to all the previous images (row \textbf{(ii)} of Table~\ref{tab:ablation-table-appendix}).
+We can see that the single image case leads to significantly better results ($7.2\%$ better in the overall score).
+One potential explanation is that when attending to all previous images, there is no explicit way of disambiguating between different images in the cross-attention inputs.
 Nonetheless, recent work has shown that such disambiguation is still possible implicitly through the causal attention mechanism~\citep{haviv2022transformer}.
 We also explored more explicit ways to enable this while attending to all previous images by modifying the image tags to include an index (\texttt{<image 1>}, \texttt{<image 2>}, etc.) and/or learning absolute index embeddings added to the cross-attention features for each image.
-These strategies were not as robust as our method when the number of images per sequence changes between train and test time.
-Such a property is desirable to reduce the number of images per sequence during training for better efficiency (we use $N=5$ at train time) while still generalizing to many images for few-shot evaluation (we go up to $N=32$ at test time).
+These strategies were not as robust as our method when the number of images per sequence changes between training and test time.
+Such a property is desirable to reduce the number of images per sequence during training for better efficiency (we use $N=5$ at training time) while still generalizing to many images for few-shot evaluation (we go up to $N=32$ at test time).
 For these reasons, we keep the single image cross-attention strategy for the~\method{} models.
-Note that while text tokens cannot explicitly attend to all previous images due to this masking strategy, they can still implicitly attend to them from the language-only self-attention that propagates all previous images' features via the previous text tokens.
+Note that while the model cannot explicitly attend to all previous images due to this masking strategy, it can still implicitly attend to them from the language-only self-attention that propagates all previous images' features via the previous text tokens.